Course Catalog

 5 units

 A practicum to prepare students for field study.
 Course must be successfully completed prior to the six-month field study.
-Prerequisite(s): course 10; satisfaction of the Entry Level Writing and Composition requirements; submission of signed Goals and Objectives form and completion of admissions process to the major; signed approval of full-time field study.
-Enrollment limited to community studies majors.
+Prerequisite(s): CMMU 10; CMMU 101; satisfaction of the Entry Level Writing and Composition requirements; submission of the signed Goals and Objectives form; and completion of the declaration of major process.
+Enrollment restricted to community studies majors.

 CMMU 103